 Household income for Gila County is significantly less than the Arizona, national and Pinal County averages.
-Pinal County has a median household income is lower than the national average but is only slightly lower than the Arizona average.
+Pinal County has a median household income that is only slightly lower than the Arizona average, but over 8.5% lower than the national average.

-Average unemployment rates for both Gila and Pinal Counties are higher than those of Arizona and the United States but have gone down since the previous year.
+Average unemployment rates for both Gila and Pinal Counties are higher than those of Arizona and the United States.
 Refer to Table 7: Income & Unemployment.

-Table 7: Income & Unemployment Pinal County Gila County Arizona United States Median household income \$58,174 \$43,524 \$58,945 \$62,843 Percent of civilian labor force unemployed 7.1% 8.8% 5.9% 5.3%
+Table 7: Income & Unemployment Pinal County Gila County Arizona United States Median household income \$55,550 \$42,092 \$56,213 \$60,293 Percent of civilian labor force unemployed 7.8% 10.2% 6.5% 5.9%

-Source: U.S. Census Bureau, 2015-2019 American Community Survey 5-Year Estimates; Table S1903: Median Income in the Past 12 Months (in 2019 Inflation-adjusted Dollars); Table S2301: Employment Status
+Source: U.S. Census Bureau, 2014-2018 American Community Survey 5-Year Estimates; Table S1903: Median Income in the Past 12 Months (in 2017 Inflation-adjusted Dollars); Table S2301: Employment Status